filetvignon/routes-cli/README.md

 - Personal familiarity
   - Due to time constraints, I felt it was better to stick to the language I know the most
 - Node performs great for REST APIs and is also great for cross-platform projects
+- Node has amazing performance when it comes to heavy I/O
 - Node has a vibrant community online, so it is relatively easy to find modern and up-to-date documentation, references and solutions that can easily be applied to the problem at hand
 - Fast development